ACIL-Group/TopoBARTMAP/README.md

 # Quick Start

 ## Installation
-Clone the code to needed folder and add to the path,
+Clone the code to needed folder and add to the path in MATLAB,
 ```
-> addpath("Classes","Evaluation","Functions")
+> addpath("Classes","Evaluation","Functions");
 ```

+## Usage
+**Input Data**
+The data is assumed to be a matrix of shape #featuresX#observations, ie., features/genes are assumed to be the rows, whilst observations are assumed to be columns.

 # Citing